polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/upgrade-a-running-network.md

 - Receives maximum priority
 - Is exempt from transaction fees

-To bypass resource accounting safeguards, we'll use the `sudo_unchecked_weight` extrininsic.
-This allows us to specify a weight of zero, ensuring the upgrade process has unlimited time to complete.
+To bypass resource accounting safeguards, the `sudo_unchecked_weight` extrinsic will be used.
+This allows you to specify a weight of zero, ensuring the upgrade process has unlimited time to complete.

 ### Perform the Upgrade